 - Don’t pick the flowers!

-We suggest that you head north to Springbok and then meander southwards at a more leisurely place so that the spring flowers are always facing you.
+We suggest that you head north to Springbok and then meander southwards at a more leisurely pace so that the spring flowers are always facing you.
 There are various side roads which are often rewarding for flowers.
 Visit the Goegap Nature Reserve near Springbok and Skilpad Wildflower Reserve at Kamieskroon.

 Try to include Niewoudtville on any flower tour as many flowers, bulbs and orchid species that are not found anywhere else in South Africa can be seen here.
 The other charming aspect of Nieuwoudtville is the number of local farms which open their gates to visitors (usually for a small fee) and allow you to drive all over the farms viewing the flowers – perfect for picnics.
 Some even also have little curio shops and impromptu coffee shops during the flower season.
 A very charming way to spend a day…